gabemeola/duckr-tut/README.md

 # duckr-tut
-From Tutorial for react on reactjsprogram.com for REDUX
+From Tutorial for react on reactjsprogram.com for REDUX + ImmutableJS